napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

 * Guides for each type of contribution: https://napari.org/stable/plugins/guides.html
 * Migration guide: https://napari.org/stable/plugins/npe2_migration_guide.html

-### Widget development
-Question: What is the optimal setup to quickly iterate in widget development?
+## What is the optimal setup to quickly iterate in widget development?
 Answer:
 * Create a script that will start napari and load your widget without any UI interaction.
 * Don't test as a plugin.
 Start by directly calling `viewer.window.add_dock_widget` with a manually created widget.